SoarGroup/SoarGroup.github.io/docs/soar_manual/07_EpisodicMemory.md

 ## Performance

-There are currently two sources of "unbounded" computation: graph matching and cue- based queries.
+There are currently two sources of "unbounded" computation: graph matching and cue-based queries.
 Graph matching is combinatorial in the worst case.
 Thus, if an episode presents a perfect surface match, but imperfect structural match (i.e. there is no way to unify the cue with the candidate episode), there is the potential for exhaustive search.
 Each identifier in the cue can be assigned one